-Statement

-Northerncaller and Snowman10 are the only two contributors who have made a practical suggestion as to how to deal with
+Statement True or False Northerncaller and Snowman10 are the only two contributors who have made a practical suggestion as to how to deal with fake news.
+False LaptopLarry and GaryH have similar views as to how to recognise fake news.
+True